Bills lose spot in Super Bowl conversation

 You can argue the Bills defense was in almost the same spot last week and closed out a win and that 1 out of 2 in the NFL isn’t all that bad.
 And that’s fine.
 The conclusion of such logic makes the Bills defense a coin flip to finish games against the league’s worst offenses.
 Coin flips are not dependable.

 Replacements for former stalwarts wilted at the wrong time Sunday.
-Christian Benford was called for a pass interference that put the ball at the one for the game winning TD and the interference still did not prevent the pass being completed.
+Christian Benford was called for a pass interference that put the ball at the one for the game-winning TD and the interference still did not prevent the pass from being completed.
 Dorian Williams was benched for the second time in three games trying to step in at linebacker.
-The real back breaker to me on the final drive was the Hunter Henry third and 8 conversion with the Patriots probably still out of field goal range.
+The real backbreaker to me on the final drive was the Hunter Henry third and 8 conversion with the Patriots probably still out of field goal range.
 That catch was made smack dab between Terrel Bernard and Taylor Rapp.

 The first three quarters of the last three games have produced a total of 17 points.
 That’s three scoring drives over nine quarters.
 After the loss in Foxboro, Josh Allen and Sean McDermott talked about fixing slow starts.
 We’re missing some forest for the trees here.
 The Bills offense goes slow in the start and the middle lately.